MadLittleMods/zig-ocr-mnist-k-nearest-neighbors/README.md

 ## Setup

 Download and extract the MNIST dataset from http://yann.lecun.com/exdb/mnist/ to a directory called `data/` in the root of this project.
+Here is a copy-paste command you can run:

 ```sh
 # Make a data/ directory